rockhowse/GeneHacks/README.md

 * get a count of the number of valid and potentially erroneous records
 * get a list containing just the record headers
 * get a dictionary containing a list of FastaRecord() objects pulled from the file keyed on the id in the FastaRecord()

+# fastq
+Package containing utility data structures and functiosn for handling fastq formatted data

+IT supports the following functions:

+q_to_phred_33(Q) ~ Turn Q into Phred+33 ASCII-encoded quality
+phread_33_to_q(qual) ~ Turn Phred+33 ASCII-encoded quality into Q